 WHAT type of email do you send?

-- Trigger Emails (Informative and Transactional) are emails that are automated based on specific consumers actions.
+Emails that are automated based on specific consumers actions.
 Actions that trigger emails can include a download, a purchase or even a non-action like being inactive for a specific time period.
 Many email management tools have trigger email capabilities, so it is important to find the best one to fit your company’s needs.
 There is so much to say about Trigger emails so we will cover them in more detail towards the end.

 - Personalized Message

-- MarketingProfs.com has a list of over 100 words you should not use.
+- MarketingProfs.com has a list of over 100 words you shouldn't use

 - An Unsubscribe Link must be included